yranib01/228FinalProject/README.md

 *********************************************************************************
-For beamforming methods, all code is contained in BF.ipynb.
+For beamforming methods, all code is contained in BF_v2.ipynb.
 RUN THIS FILE /!\ An animation is in Beamforming UKF.mp4.
 *********************************************************************************